EricLee0224/PAD/README.md

 Recently, [**Eyecandies**](https://eyecan-ai.github.io/eyecandies/) dataset has introduced a substantial collection of synthetic candy views captured under various lighting conditions and provides multimodal object information.
 However, there **remains a significant gap between laboratory-synthesized data and the real or simulated data domain**.

 To address these issues and enable exploration of the pose-agnostic AD problem, we propose our dataset.
-In Table shown as below, we present a comprehensive comparison between MAD and other representative object anomaly detection datasets.
+As the table shown below, we present a comprehensive comparison between MAD and other representative object anomaly detection datasets.
 <p align="center">
   <img src="assets/dataset comparsion.png" width = "75%" />
 </p>